DMU Graduate Champions - Information for Organisations

 The university is always looking to recruit more employers to take on graduates as part of the scheme.

-We are now accepting proposals from all organisations across the UK for our winter 2017 round of the scheme.
-Internships as a part of the winter round will run from Monday 9th January to Friday 17th February 2017.
+We are now accepting proposals from all organisations across the UK for our summer 2017 round of the scheme.
+Internships as a part of the summer round will run from Monday 19th June to Friday 28th July 2017.
 If you would be interested in offering an opportunity please email email@example.com and we can send across all of the relevant details including the proposal form.
 There is no set deadline for entering a proposal but please be aware that the earlier you can get a proposal in the greater the chance of us being able to identify a suitable graduate for the role.

 It gives employers the opportunity to enjoy FREE access to some of the brightest and best graduates in the UK who can provide them with graduate-level expertise and innovation.